Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 - [x] Task - API Gateway Trigger for your AWS Lambda Function for the Lambda function for task 1.
 Then, based on the POST payload, the Lambda function will tag the resource.

 ### Thursday 14-11-2024
-- [x] Create the CloudFormation Template for the similar API Gateway of the Previous Task.
+- [x] Created a CloudFormation Template for the similar API Gateway of the Previous Task.
+- [x] Updated the CFT with lambda Function and invoking with API Gateway